 - For the grain pillows, you can use grains or seeds that have expired but are still too good to throw away.
-For example, we used oats that have become bitter and are therefore no longer suitable for consumption.
+For example, we used oats that have become bitter and are no longer suitable to eat.

-How to Make a Large Homemade Heating Pad Pillow
+3. How to Make a Large DIY Heating Pad

-If you’ve decided to craft an even larger homemade heating pad pillow, it’s best to create multiple chambers.
-This crucial step will keep your DIY heating pad nice and comfy as it prevents the contents from accumulating in one area of the cushion.
+If you’ve decided to craft an even larger homemade heating pad, it’s best to create multiple chambers.
+This crucial step will keep your it nice and comfy as it prevents the contents from accumulating in one area of the cushion.